stevagc/Index-Body-Mass-calculator/README.md

 BMI Calculator
-A simple and responsive Body Mass Index (BMI) calculator implemented in HTML, CSS, and JavaScript.
+A simple and responsive Body Mass Index (BMI) calculator implemented in HTML and CSS.
 This web application allows users to input their weight and height, calculates their BMI, and provides a corresponding BMI category.

 Features:
 Easy to Use: Straightforward user interface for quick BMI calculation.